Directorate General of Civil Aviation (Costa Rica)

-The Dirección General de Aeronáutica Civil (DGAC), in English the General Directorate of Civil Aviation, is the civil aviation authority of Costa Rica.
+The Directorate General of Civil Aviation (Dirección General de Aviación Civil, DGAC), is the civil aviation authority of Costa Rica.
 It oversees all aspects of civil aviation operations and infrastructure within the country.
 The body was created by law on 26 October 1949.
 Its headquarters are in San José.

-As of April 2024, the Director-General was Jorge Fernández Chacón, seconded by the Deputy Director-General, Alvaro Vargas Segura.
+As of April 2024, the Director-General was Fernando Naranjo Elizondo, seconded by the Deputy Director-General, Luis Miranda Muñoz.

 The agency investigates any aviation accidents and incidents that occur in Costa Rica.